EvanCastner/HCI-CG-Final/README.md

 npx vite
 Open the local address shown in your terminal (usually http://localhost:5173).
 💻 Option 2: Run in GitHub Codespaces
-Open this repo in Codespaces (click the green “Code” button → Open with Codespaces).
-Once it loads, install dependencies: npm install
+Open this repo in Codespaces
+(click the green “Code” button → “Open with Codespaces” → “New Codespace”) Install dependencies: npm install
 Start the server:
 npx vite
 When the preview port appears (5173), click “Open in Browser.”
 🧠 Learning Goals (for now)
-Understand the basics of rendering 3D objects in the browser.
-Learn how to use Three.js to create and manipulate geometry.
-Gain experience working with modern web development workflows (npm, Vite, GitHub Codespaces).
-Eventually expand this into a complete 3D visualization or animation project.
-📌 Next Steps (to edit later)
+Understand the basics of rendering 3D objects in the browser Learn how to use Three.js to create and manipulate geometry Gain experience working with modern web development workflows (npm, Vite, GitHub Codespaces) Eventually expand this into a complete 3D visualization or animation project 📌 Next Steps (to edit later)
 Finalize what the 3D scene will represent (robot, environment, visualization, etc.)
 Add interactivity (camera controls, object animations, etc.)